josu-dev/PintaService/docs/BACKEND.md

 ### Which python dependencies are used in the project?

-The dependencies used in the project are listed in the [pyproject.toml](../admin/pyproject.toml) file under the `[tool.poetry.dependencies]` section.
+The dependencies used in the project are listed in [requirements.txt](../admin/requirements.txt).

-The development dependencies are listed in the [pyproject.toml](../admin/pyproject.toml) file under the `[tool.poetry.dev-dependencies]` section.
+The development dependencies are listed in [requirements-dev.txt](../admin/requirements-dev.txt).

 ### Where is the flask configuration?